Jonesy/AGDM-2000/README.md

-AGDM 2000 drum machine
+AGDM-2000 drum machine
 ========================

-This GitHub repository includes the source code and assets for the AGDM 2000 drum machine app.
+This GitHub repository includes the source code and assets for the AGDM-2000 drum machine app.
 The app is meant to demonstrate a simple drum machine that is built with HTML5 and uses AppGyver's JavaScript API for native sound playback.

 For more information, visit the [http://www.appgyver.com](AppGyver website).